trimstray/trimstray.github.io/index.md

 ## Projects/publications

-You can find the full source code of my project on [GitHub](https://github.com/trimstray) and articles on my [Medium](https://medium.com/@trimstray) wall.
+You can find the full source code of my project on [GitHub](https://github.com/trimstray).

+I decided to start writing articles on my [Medium](https://medium.com/@trimstray) wall.
+At this moment they are only in Polish.

 ## Contact